 Junior Star

 The Junior Star program is essentially an introduction to the StarSkate program.
 It offers opportunities for skaters to develop skills in the areas of ice dance, skating skills, and free skate through lessons taught in a group format.
-As skaters progress they will have the opportunity to take Skate Canada Tests through a nationally standardized testing system.
+As skaters progress, they will have the opportunity to take Skate Canada tests through the nationally standardized testing system.

 When is it?